 The pathogen is transmitted by the beet leafhopper, Curculifer tenellus.
 As its name indicates, the leafhopper pest transmits the disease to a number of crops and weeds, including:

 Both the leafhopper and virus survive on a wide range of weeds and wild plants.
-The leafhopper ingests cell sap, which contains the virus, which then incubates in the leafhopper for 4-21 hours before being transmitted.
+The leafhopper ingests cell sap, which contains the virus, which then incubates in the leafhopper for 4 to 21 hours before being transmitted.
 The disease is then transported through the plant’s tissues.

 Symptoms of Curly Top Virus in Potatoes